gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ON (f.destination = ad.iata_code)
 ```

+> **What you should see:** Flight rows enriched with origin and destination airport names, types, and municipalities — replacing raw IATA codes like `ATL` with `Hartsfield-Jackson Atlanta International Airport`.

 As soon as we are happy, we can again wrap it in a `spark.sql()` statement.

 ```sql